What Is Flavour?

 Flavour, taste, palate, character – such terms are used interchangeably to describe what is essentially the same thing – an experience that happens inside one’s head.
 Is it any surprise, therefore, that an unsavoury amount of confusion exists around the question of ‘what is flavour’?

 Surely it should be a simple enough thing to answer.
 After all, flavour forms a valuable component of everyday life.
-And for those in the food and drink industry it’s an everyday vocation.
+It’s part pleasure, part nutritional, and for those in the food and drink industry, it’s part vocation.
 But once we begin to tackle the question, it becomes increasingly evident how much we take for granted when it comes to flavour.
-We can become so focused on the why tipples and nibbles taste a certain way, that we forget to pause and consider what flavour actually is?
+We can become so focused on why tipples and nibbles taste a certain way, that we forget to pause and consider what flavour actually is?

 Is taste the same as flavour?

-Taste, as a sense, is of course how we experience sweet, salty, sour, bitter, umami, and possibly fatty too.
+Taste, as a sense, is of course how we experience sweet, salty, sour, bitter, umami, and possibly fatty too (perhaps others even).
 A rather simple array of sensations when compared to the encyclopaedia of different aromas that the nose can detect.
 So in such terms it would seem that flavour is very much more than the five or six things we can taste.
-Certainly, odours add many more layers to the conundrum than tastes can ever dream of.
+Certainly, odours add many more layers to the conundrum than tastes could ever dream of.

 Aroma, taste, and mouthfeel

-Combined, aromas and tastes make up a large proportion of flavour, but mouthfeel (chemesthesis) plays an important role too.
-Mouthfeel is often relegated behind the more centre stage performances of aroma and taste, but mouthfeel is crucial for making flavours complex, interesting and exciting for the brain.
+Combined, aromas and tastes make up a large proportion of flavour, but mouthfeel (chemesthesis and somatosensation) plays an important role too.
+Mouthfeel is often relegated behind the more centre stage performances of aroma and taste, but mouthfeel is crucial for making flavours complex, interesting, and exciting for the brain.
 Imagine wine without tannins, cream without fat, or sparkling wine without mousse.
+You can learn all about mouthfeel here, it’s fascinating: Mouthfeel: The Unspoken Hero.

 Therefore, this is all taken into account in the definition of flavour that is accepted by the scientific community.
-It’s taken from the ASTM International standards:
+From the ASTM International standards:

 “Flavor, n—(1) perception resulting from stimulating a combination of the taste buds, the olfactory organs, and chemesthetic receptors within the oral cavity; (2) the combined effect of taste sensations, aromatics, and chemical feeling factors evoked by a substance in the oral cavity.”